-These individual risk type limits are supplemented by an enterprise-wide stress testing programme which is designed to provide an aggregate view of CSS(E)L's financial risks.
-The enterprise-wide stress testing process begins with a scenario setting process, with the choice of scenarios being approved by the Enterprise Risk Management Committee.
+These individual risk type limits are supplemented by enterprise-wide stress testing which is designed to provide an aggregate view of CSS(E)L's financial risks.
+The enterprise-wide stress testing process begins with a scenario setting process, with the choice of scenarios being approved by the Strategic Risk Committee.
 The scenarios are designed to be severe, but plausible, and relevant to CSS(E)L's business.
 The stress test process is based on both models and expert judgement.
-These stress test results are reported to the Board Risk Committee at each meeting and form a key input to the ICAAP and ILAAP.
+These stress test results are reported to the Board Risk Committee and form a key input to the ICAAP.
+Separately liquidity stress testing scenarios developed by Group Treasury Risk & Control are reported to the Board Risk committee as well forming a key part of the ILAAP.